Basilica of the Holy Blood – Bruges, Belgium - Atlas Obscura

 Basilica of the Holy Blood

-Christ's blood preserved in a Belgian town.
+Christ's blood allegedly preserved in a Belgian town.

-The Basilica of the Holy Blood (Basiliek van het Heilig Bloed) is a 12th century chapel, in the medieval town of Bruges, Belgium, which houses a revered vial containing cloth stained with the actual blood of Christ.
+The Basilica of the Holy Blood (Basiliek van het Heilig Bloed) is a 12th-century chapel, in the medieval town of Bruges, Belgium, which houses a revered vial containing cloth stained with the actual blood of Christ.
 Or so it is believed.

 While the chapel itself is a beautiful site, it is the blood and its accompanying story that attracts visitors, from the devoutly religious to the deeply skeptical to those just curious to know what the fuss is all about.

-It is popular legend that following the Crucifixion, Joseph of Arimathea wiped blood from the body of Christ and the cloth was preserved.
+It is a popular legend that following the crucifixion, Joseph of Arimathea wiped blood from the body of Christ and the cloth was preserved.
 The artifact was kept safe in the Holy Land until the time of the Second Crusade when King of Jerusalem Baldwin III gave it to his brother-in-law, Count of Flanders Diederik van de Elzas.
 The Count then took the relic back to Bruges where it sits in the upper chapel of the Basilica, still unopened to this day.
 The vial itself is a marvel, adorned with gold and enclosed at each end by coronets decorated with angels.
 The chapel is open daily to visitors who wish to view the relic.

 On Ascension Day, a festival known as the Procession of the Holy Blood attracts residents and tourists alike.
-It is on this day that the Bishop of Bruges carries the cherished vial through the streets preceded by residents performing an historic reenactment of the relic’s arrival and acting out other biblical scenes.
+It is on this day that the Bishop of Bruges carries the cherished vial through the streets preceded by residents performing a historic reenactment of the relic’s arrival and acting out other biblical scenes.
 The first recorded procession took place in 1291, and some 718 years later, it is still happening.

 Know Before You Go